snack-dev/angular-l10n/README.md

 ```
 Make the changes, and simply refresh the page on the browser.

-- For production, we use AoT compilation & minification:
+- For production, we use _AoT compilation_, tree shaking & minification:
 ```Shell
 npm run build
 ```